 This means that the application should preferably be started at cp1@cave.
 If cp1@cave is down, the application should be started at either cp2@cave or cp3@cave.

-If Distributed = default, the value for the Kernel configuration parameter distributed will be used.
+If Distributed = default, the value for the application in the Kernel configuration parameter distributed will be used.

-loaded_applications() -> [{Application, Description, Vsn}]
+loaded\applications() -> [{Application, Description, Vsn}]